SCAFFOLD ACCIDENTS & FALLS FROM LADDERS ON NEW YORK CONSTRUCTION SITES OUR CONSTRUCTION ACCIDENT ATTORNEYS ARE ON YOUR SIDE

 Improper Placement of Ladders

 Often ladders are placed on slippery surfaces, or close to live wires resulting in electrical shocks.
 Also planks which are laid loose or placed on unsecured ladders are equally dangerous causes of accidents involving personal injury.
 Labor Law 240 requires that ladders be properly placed and if you were injured because of a ladder that was placed on a surface that was slippery, then Labor Law 240 was violated.

-Our New York ladder accident lawyers have handled virtually every type of accident case involving a scaffold or ladder that can be brought and regularly appear in all of the New York City Metropolitan area Courts including Manhattan, Bronx, Brooklyn, Queens, Westchester, Nassau and Rockland.
-We have successfully represented thousands of personal injury victims in accidents arising in the Bronx, Brooklyn, Queens, Manhattan, White Plains, New Rochelle, Bronxville, Mamaroneck, Ossining, Valhalla, Port Chester, Yonkers, Hartsdale, Valhalla, Mount Vernon, Scarsdale, Rye, Tarrytown, Greenburgh and Elmsford.
+Our New York ladder accident lawyers have handled virtually every type of accident case involving a scaffold or ladder that can be brought and regularly appear in all of the New York City Metropolitan area Courts including Manhattan, Bronx, Brooklyn, Queens, and the Westchester towns and cities, including White Plains, New Rochelle, Bronxville, Mamaroneck, Ossining, Valhalla, Port Chester, Yonkers, Hartsdale, Valhalla, Mount Vernon, Scarsdale, Rye, Tarrytown, Greenburgh and Elmsford.

 OUR ATTORNEYS ARE ON YOUR SIDE

 We only represent injured construction workers and their families, Not insurance companies or construction companies.
 We work for you only.

 Consultations for injured workers are always free in either our Manhattan or White Plains offices.
 Our a consultation wtih out New York City construction accident lawyers who handle ladder and scaffold cases, Call (212) 858-0503 or for a consultation with our White Plains construction accident attorneys who handle construction accidents throughout Westchester, Call (914) 574-8330